 Are analog tests as sensitive as digital tests?

 Yes, and in some cases even more so!
 The Natalist At-home Pregnancy Test is highly sensitive and can detect pregnancy up to five days before your expected period.
 Whereas some at-home digital pregnancy tests have a sensitivity of 20 mIU/mL (meaning there needs to be at least 20 mIU/mL of hCG in the urine), the Natalist test has a sensitivity level of 10 mIU/mL, making it more sensitive.

 Digital tests are harmful to the environment

 It is important to note that digital pregnancy tests are especially harmful to the environment.
 Once thrown away, the mini computer and batteries inside digital tests are considered electronic waste (e-waste), which has been shown to contaminate soil with toxic chemicals such as mercury, lithium, lead and barium.
 From there, it can get into groundwater and then food systems, disrupting the ecosystem at multiple levels.

 At Natalist we believe that just like Motherhood, Mother Earth is sacred.
-Both Natalist at-home pregnancy tests and ovulation tests are 100% plastic neutral and can be recycled in some municipalities (if you remove the strip first- read more here).
+Both Natalist at-home pregnancy tests and ovulation tests, conveniently bundled in our TTC kit,are 100% plastic neutral and can be recycled in some municipalities.
 The Natalist tests use less plastic than competitors and produce no toxic electronic waste.

 - Analog tests and digital tests work by measuring the same hormone in urine.
 In fact, digital pregnancy tests have an analog pregnancy test strip inside!

-- Pregnancy test sensitivity is what you really should be taking into consideration in order to test early.
+- Pregnancy test sensitivity is what you really should be taking into consideration in order to test for early detection.